mlswg/mls-protocol/draft-ietf-mls-protocol.md

 derived secrets.

-In the case where the client could have been compromised (device loss...), the client SHOULD signal the delivery service to expire all the previous KeyPackages and publish fresh ones for PCS.
+In the case where the client could have been compromised (device loss, for example), the client SHOULD signal to the delivery service to expire all the previous KeyPackages and publish fresh ones for PCS.

 ## InitKey Reuse